School Committee - February 06, 2025

 You all set?

-So I'm doing school pick, a kid pick up at the same time.
+Sorry, I'm doing a kid pickup at the same time.

 And I'm really strongly hoping the school committee will make the right choice and keep the policy as is and keep our kids and our communities protected.